February 25th Meeting

-Join us for our January Meeting with Sandy Lawrence
+Join us for our February Meeting with Steve Howie

 Dinner starts at 5:30, talk starts 6:30 or so at Jalapeno's Barkley.